articleIcon-icon

 Independent contractors often have the potential to earn higher hourly or project-based rates compared to full-time employees.
 However, it’s important to consider that contractors are responsible for their own expenses, including taxes, insurance, and other business costs.
 Additionally, contractors may experience fluctuations in income and may not have the same job security or stability as full-time employees.

 Yes, many independent contractors work on a part-time basis while having other employment or engagements.
 Being a contractor provides flexibility, allowing you to work on projects that align with your schedule and availability.
-However, it's essential to consider any potential conflicts of interest and ensure you can meet the demands of both roles without compromising the quality of your work.
+However, do consider any potential conflicts of interest and evaluate whether you can handle the responsibilities of both roles without compromising the quality of your work.

 Image